Saturday, January 4, 2025

 • The Dai channel encircles the waist and supports the trunk's stability during this reflex.

-• Acupuncture Points: REN12 (Zhongwan), REN14 (Juque), GB25 (Jingmen), LV13 (Zhangmen)
+• Acupuncture Points: Ren 15 - key.
+REN12 (Zhongwan), REN14 (Juque), GB25 (Jingmen), LV13 (Zhangmen), GB 25

-• Myofascial Line: Superficial Back Line (SBL)
+• Myofascial Line: SFL, DFL/ Superficial and Deep Back Line (SBL, DBL)

 • Cranial Nerves: Accessory nerve (CN XI), Vagus nerve (CN X), vestibulocochlear nerve (CN VIII), accessory nerve (CN XI)